Tag: Tim Hunt

 No, not bad about the fact that Hunt felt free to humiliate women at a meeting designed to honor them.
 Be serious!
 They felt bad that any male scientist should be held to account for his not so subtle put down.

 Maybe they wouldn’t mind it so much if he were a young bench scientist – but Tim Hunt is senior and important.
-Senior important guys shouldn’t be held … Read the rest
+Senior important guys shouldn’t be held to account, because not being held to account should be one of the perks of being senior and important.

 Phil Plait says ALL the things.